rapid7/insightconnect-plugins/fortinet_fortigate/help.md

 #### Get Policies

-This action is used to get Policies.
+This action is used to get policies.

 ##### Input